 The tools are supposed to be able to set up different versions of basf2 and externals and thus must be independent of them.
-By now this is reasonably well achieved.
 The last incompatible change was when we moved some binary code, like gcc or python, from the tools to the externals.
-In the beginning we included them in the tools because the same versions were shared among various basf2 and externals version.
-But their installation and update was a time consuming and error prone process for many users.
-The current script-only solution is more robust.
+In the beginning we included them in the tools because the same versions were shared among various basf2 and externals versions.
+But their installation and update was a time-consuming and error-prone process for many users.
+The current scriptonly solution is more robust.
 When we migrated our code repository from subversion to git the tools were updated more frequently, but now they have become stable and updates are done rarely.
 One of the challenges in the development of the tool was to cope with the different shell types and various user environment settings.